codepath/android_guides/Constructing-View-Layouts.md

 Android activities (screens) use layouts as a container for view controls, and layouts can actually contain other nested layouts as well.
 Nearly all Android activities have layout containers similar to the way that most HTML documents use "divs" to contain other content.

 There are a few very commonly used layouts and then many more specialized layouts that are used in only very particular cases.
-The bread and butter layouts are **LinearLayout**, **RelativeLayout**, and **FrameLayout**.
+The bread and butter layouts are **LinearLayout**, **RelativeLayout**, and **FrameLayout**.  **LinearLayout** and **RelativeLayout** layouts can now be done with a new layout system called **ConstraintLayout**.

 It's important to note the class hierarchy of these View Layouts.
 Each of them subclass `ViewGroup`, which itself subclasses `View`.
 That means it is perfectly legal to pass a layout such as `LinearLayout` as an argument for something that takes `View` as a parameter.  `ViewGroup` also contains the nested static class `LayoutParams` which is used for creating or editing layouts in code.
 Keep in mind that each subclass of `ViewGroup`, such as `LinearLayout`, has its own nested static class `LayoutParams` that's a subclass of `ViewGroup.LayoutParams`.
 When creating View Layouts in code, beginners will often confuse the many different available `LayoutParams` classes and run into hard to catch problems.

 ## ConstraintLayout

-ConstraintLayout is Google's new default layout system.
+**ConstraintLayout** is Google's new default layout system.
 Google first introduced the layout system at the Google I/O conference in 2016 and has invested the past several years improving Android Studio to make it easier to build layouts with the visual editor.
 ConstraintLayout combines the power of [[LinearLayout|Constructing-View-Layouts#linearlayout]] and [[RelativeLayout|Constructing-View-Layouts#linearlayout]] while sidestepping the need to create nested layouts.

 The best place to understand this layout system is this dedicated [web site](https://constraintlayout.com/basics/) that covers the basics behind constraints, chains, guidelines, dimensions, barriers, and barriers.
 Constraints define the relation between two different view elements, and chains can be used dictate the spacing between them.
 For this reason, using any other layout system is no longer necessary.